AndrewSav/ledger-windows-build/README.md

 - [Download](https://github.com/Kitware/CMake/releases/download/v3.27.7/cmake-3.27.7-windows-x86_64.msi) and install CMake; adding it to the `PATH`

-- If you are using up-to-date Windows 11, you most likely already have `curl.exe` on your path.
-If not, [download](https://curl.haxx.se/windows/) it and put on your path.

-  *<u>Note:</u> these instructions were tested with curl.exe that comes with Windows 11.*

-  *<u>Note:</u> PowerShell has alias `curl` which is different from `curl.exe` when you check if you have curl, make sure that you are checking for `curl.exe`, not for `curl` alias.*

 - [Download](https://www.7-zip.org/download.html), install 7zip, and make sure it's on `PATH`. `7z` boost archive is expanded much faster than `zip`

 - Clone the repository recursively: